 What did the evidence say?

 Very little evidence was found to show that a liner under Class I and II RBC fillings in permanent teeth in the back of the mouth reduced sensitivity in adults or children 15 years or older.
 No evidence was found to show that there was any difference in the length of time fillings lasted when placed with or without a cavity liner.
+No adverse events were reported in any of the included studies.

 How good was the evidence?